TARANAKI'S FIRST & ONLY

 Seletar is owned and operated by Singaporean, Elsa Asevatham and her family who have lived in New Plymouth for the past 11 years.
 They are truly settled, and call this place home.
 In the early days when she first came to New Zealand, the familiar food was the one thing she missed.
 No matter where we live in this world, food connects us and allows us to collectively share the story of our lives.

 She felt over the years that New Plymouth being such a vibrant and developing city, needed the same diversity for food.
 Taking the leap of faith and her passion for people and hospitality, she put her dream into reality by starting the city's first and only Singaporean restaurant.
 Her vision is to be able share her love for her own culture and national cuisine with the community and its visitors.
 Singaporean cuisine is unique, it's bold, it's explosive, it's colorful and not is bashful with its flavours.
 The menu at Seletar is curated around back to basics, honoring traditional ingredients and methods, and keeping her heritage alive.

-Her other passions are being a mum, interior decorating, cooking international food, art, music and being out in nature.
+Her other passions are being a mum, interior decorating, yoga, cooking international food, art, music, travelling and being out in nature.

 Our Head Chef Faizal is from Singapore.
 He has over 14 years of hospitality experience under his belt specialising mainly in French, Italian and Spanish cuisines while working in Singapore.
 Now, he is thrilled to be wearing his own national flag and experimenting with his national cuisine - bringing the unique flavours of Singapore to New Plymouth, one dish at a time.

 When he’s not in the kitchen creating authentic food, his passion is the outdoors and is quite a travelling gypsy.
 He has a great love of biking, being out in nature and learning aboutother cultures.
 In his younger days, he was also an avid competitive skateboarder.